Assassin's Creed Odyssey: Additional content

 Despite the game's single-player nature, Ubisoft adopted a "game as a service" model for Odyssey and released a significant amount of content for the game after its release.
 The team was split into three: one team worked on quality-of-life changes, another worked on free content, and the last team developed the two paid story expansions.
 The release schedule of additional content was inspired by other Ubisoft games such as For Honor, Tom Clancy's Rainbow Six Siege and Tom Clancy's The Division.

 The game's season pass includes two downloadable content (DLC) stories as well as remastered editions of Assassin's Creed III and Assassin's Creed Liberation.
 The two paid expansions are Legacy of the First Blade (consisting of three episodes released periodically from December 2018 to March 2019) and The Fate of Atlantis (also consisting of three episodes released from April to July 2019).
 Legacy of the First Blade explores the Eagle Bearer and Darius' conflict with the Order of the Ancients and the history of the titular first Hidden Blade, thus connecting Odyssey to the wider Assassin's Creed franchise.
 The Fate of Atlantis focuses on Greek mythology and introduces three new explorable regions: Elysium, Hades, and Atlantis.
 Each region grants the Eagle Bearer access to new abilities and presents a series of trials meant to help the Eagle Bearer better understand their duties as Keeper of the Staff of Hermes.

 In addition to the paid content, Ubisoft periodically released new story-focused missions known as the "Lost Tales of Greece" for free.
-A New Game Plus mode was released on February 29, 2019.
+A Transmogrification feature known as "Visual Customization" was introduced on November 14, 2018, and a New Game Plus mode was released on February 26, 2019.
 Additional costumes and ship lieutenants, including some based on previous protagonists of the series like Ezio Auditore, Evie Frye, and Bayek, were also released for free.
 Quality-of-life changes, such as the option to adjust difficulty scaling and the introduction of mastery levels, were also introduced.
 A story creator mode allowing players to create and share custom-made quests was released in June 2019.
 Discovery Tour: Ancient Greece, an educational mode that lets the player choose between roaming the world of Ancient Greece to learn more about its history and daily life or embarking on guided tours curated by historians, was released in September 2019, serving as the second installment of the Discovery Tour sub-series.

 The game also includes support for UHD resolution on the PS4 Pro and Xbox One X.